precocity/gcp-retail-workshop-2018/airflow/README.md

 `$ gcloud iam service-accounts create airflow`

-If prompted to enable the API, press Y to continue.
+>If prompted to enable the API, press Y to continue.
 The output from the command should display:

-`Created service account [airflow].`
+>`Created service account [airflow].`

 These next two commands will create the credentials needed to communicate with the Airflow instance and add the appropriate role to the service account:

 'gcloud iam service-accounts keys create ~/gce-airflow-key.json --iam-account=airflow@$DEVSHELL_PROJECT_ID.iam.gserviceaccount.com'

-THe output should look similar to below:
+The output should look similar to below:

-`created key [230bc3e5da71391ffd8554a7f1a2a661d51a9045] of type [json] as [/home/chrisdebracy/gce-airflow-key.json] for [airflow@precocity-retail-workshop-2018.iam.gserviceaccount.c om]`
+>`created key [230bc3e5da71391ffd8554a7f1a2a661d51a9045] of type [json] as [/home/chrisdebracy/gce-airflow-key.json] for [airflow@precocity-retail-workshop-2018.iam.gserviceaccount.c om]`

 Now enter:
 `gcloud projects add-iam-policy-binding $DEVSHELL_PROJECT_ID  --member serviceAccount:airflow@$DEVSHELL_PROJECT_ID.iam.gserviceaccount.com --role roles/editor`

-The output displayed will be a list of members and their roles for the project.
+>The output displayed will be a list of members and their roles for the project.

 **Step 3:**
 Configuring the Terraform Files